ramipellumbi/FASTRAQ/README.md

 ### Authentication

-To set up authentication, we need to speciffy the `authenticate` method of the `IAuthenticationMethod` registered to the container in `src/index.ts`.
+To set up authentication, we need to specify the `authenticate` method of the `IAuthenticationMethod` registered to the container in `src/index.ts`.

 ```typescript
 container.register<IAuthenticationMethod>(DI_TOKEN.AUTHENTICATION, {